2023 Best Design & Applied Arts Schools in the Middle Atlantic Region

 The average amount in student loans that design majors at Syracuse take out is $27,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $532.

-With a ranking of #11, Slippery Rock University of Pennsylvania did quite well on this year’s best schools for design and applied arts students.
-SRU is a medium-sized public school located in the distant town of Slippery Rock.
+Slippery Rock University of Pennsylvania landed the #11 spot in the 2023 rankings for the best design and applied arts programs.
+SRU is a moderately-sized public school located in the distant town of Slippery Rock.

-Temple University ranked #12 on this year’s Best Design & Applied Arts Schools in the Middle Atlantic Region list.
-Located in the city of Philadelphia, Temple is a public college with a fairly large student population.
+Temple University came in at #12 in this year’s edition of the Best Design & Applied Arts Schools in the Middle Atlantic Region ranking.
+Located in the large city of Philadelphia, Temple is a public school with a very large student population.

 While working on their degree, design majors at Temple accumulate an average of around $26,000 in student debt.